jacristi/mercanTILE/README.md

-A simple (if a little rough) pixel art random map generator:
+A simple (if a little rough) pixel art random map generator.

 More details here: https://jacristi.itch.io/mercantile-map-generator